 If your actions cause damage or ultimately kill a neighbor’s tree, you may be found liable for up to three times the replacement cost of the tree.
 Depending on the size and type of the tree, the typical replacement cost can be anywhere from $500 to $3000.
 Some rare trees can be valued at tens of thousands of dollars.

 Trees Blocking Scenic View

 A handful of cities have a “view ordinance,” which states that a scenic view is an important part of a home’s value.
-These ordinances allow you to sue your neighbor to force your neighbor to remove a tree or the branches of a tree that are blocking your scenic view.
+These ordinances allow you to sue your neighbor to force your neighbor to remove a tree (or the branches of a tree) that is blocking your scenic view.
 These ordinances are very specific, so if you live in one of the few cities that has one, you need to research the law to determine if it actually applies to you.